quicwg/multipath/draft-lmbdhk-quic-multipath.md

 on multiple paths, for robustness if a path experiences sudden losses.

-An early implementation mitigated the delay variation issue by using time stamps, as specified in [QUIC-Timestamp].
+An early implementation mitigated the delay variation issue by using time stamps, as specified in {{QUIC-Timestamp}}.
 When the timestamps are present, the implementation can estimate the transmission delay on each one-way path, and can then use these one way delays for more efficient implementations of recovery and congestion control